 "You're the one with experience.
-Why don't you try coming up with something?" the brunette snapped back.
+Why don't you try coming up with something?"
+Rachel snapped back.

 "How about 'I'm not into bestiality, Dog Breath'?"

 They scowled at each other for several moments while Rachel processed that and Brittany glanced between them, frowning deeply.
-And then the light bulb went off over the brunette's head and she couldn't help the grin that claimed her lips.
+And then the light bulb went off over Rachel's head and she couldn't help the grin that claimed her lips.
 Santana shot out of her chair.